LENSS/TrafficSplitter/README.md

 ./02-data/collection/video-collecting.sh bwr
 ```

-The second collection script starts only after the first one completes successfully.
+The second script starts only after the first script completes successfully.

-# (6) Scaled-Down Traffic-Analysis Evaluation
+## 4.2 Run the Scaled-Down Traffic-Analysis Evaluation

-This evaluation is conducted on the **client VM**, where the traffic traces are available.
+The traffic-analysis evaluation is conducted on the **client VM**, where the traffic traces are stored.

-## 6.1 Prerequisites
+### Prerequisites

-First, make sure the Python virtual environment is configured properly.
-If you imported the provided OVA files, it is already configured and you can skip this step.
-Otherwise, please create and activate a Python virtual environment:
+If you imported the provided OVA files, the required Python environment is already configured and you may skip this step.
+Otherwise, create and activate a Python virtual environment:

 ```bash
 sudo apt install -y python3-venv python3-full